MangoManGeek/Chinese-Poem-Generation/README.md

-# Planning-based Chinese Poem Generation
+# Transformer-based Chinese Poem Generation with Planning Techniques

 A classical Chinese Poem generator based on the Transformer framework.